 So how do you decant without a decanter?
 For whatever reason, you don’t have a decanter at hand but you have guests coming over and you’ll be serving wine.
 What would you do?
 We give you two options: fake decant or aerate.

-Since the aerator is a kind of given, we will not give a lot of substance to it.
-Though here’s facts about a wine aerator.
+Since the aerator is a kind of giving, we will not give a lot of substance to it.
+Though here are facts about a wine aerator.
 They come in many forms, either manual or electric.
 There’s even an aerating wine glass where there is no need to wash a separate aerator so it saves you a lot of time.
 Aerating wine cuts the decanting time considerably shorter while displaying the character of your wine.

 The real question here though is how to decant wine without a decanter.
 The next best thing to decanting is fake decanting.
 This is a really cool trick without having to spend money on buying a decanter.
 Here are a few options to fake decant your wine.